36‑Item Short-Form Health Survey (SF‑36): An assessment that measures quality of life after spinal cord injury (SCI).

-Occupational Therapist: A professional who addresses the social, emotional, and functional aspects of an SCI patient's life.
-Their goal is to help the patient be independent.
+Occupational therapist: A professional who addresses the social, emotional, and functional aspects of an SCI patient's life.
+His or her goal is to help the patient be independent.

-Parastep® System: An ambulation assistance system that is combined with FES.
-It is approved by the US Food and Drug Administration.
+Parastep®: An ambulation assistance system that is combined with FES (functional electrical stimulation) approved by the U.S. Food and Drug Administration.
 Parastep helps patients stand and walk without bracing and helps them become more independent.
 It is a functional neuromuscular stimulation system controlled by a microcomputer.
 Stimulation is routed through skin electrodes.

 Physiatrist: A medical doctor who specializes in physical medicine and rehabilitation.

-Physical Therapist: A specialist who helps patients to restore function, improve mobility, and limit permanent physical disability.
-PT promotes fitness and health.
+Physical therapist: A specialist who helps patients to restore function, improve mobility, and limit permanent physical disability.
+Physical therapy promotes fitness and health.

 Proprioception: The sense of body position.

 Psychologist: A doctor who offers patient and family support to help everyone adjust to change.
-Patients and their partners may receive sexual and/or family planning counseling.
+People with SCI and their partners may receive sexual and/or family planning counseling.

-Rehabilitation Nurse: A nurse specialist that helps to prevent complications and assists patients to be functional.
+Rehabilitation nurse: A nurse specialist who helps prevent complications and assists patients with functional activities.
 They are a resource for patient advocacy, case management, counseling, and education.

 Sensory: Relating to sensation: feeling, pressure, temperature.